The Ancient Chapelry of St Peter |

 large, clear, wood traceried windows.
 Unique semicircular wooden

 beam trusses support the roof.
-A lovely Victorian
+A Victorian

 chancel was added in 1869.